fioriandrea/diffeqnlan/README.md

 ## Description

 A diffeqnlan program consists in a specification of a system of ODEs.
-The ODEs are then solved using the Eulet method.
+The ODEs are then solved using the Euler method.
 The details of the grammar and some examples are given below.

 ## Project structure